Can Technical Agility Handling Still Be “Fun Agility” Handling?

 Don’t give in to the voice of that comfort zone.
 Life may be more risky outside of it …but the rewards far sweeter and that is where all growth happens!

 I leave you with two more Masters Challenge classes.
 These were from the recent USDAA Cynosport Championship in Morgan Hill California.

-Yes they “appeared” tough, but wow, where they a BLAST to run!
+Yes, they “appeared” tough, but wow, were they a BLAST to run!
 Take a look at the course maps before watching the video.
 Decide first how you would choose to handle each course?
-What if, like me, you were sitting in first place with a National Championship on the line going in the the Jumpers run, would that change anything for you?
+What if, like me, you were sitting in first place with a National Championship on the line going in the Jumpers run, would that change anything for you?

 Feature Masters Challenges Standard

 I got one of the greatest compliments of my agility career after running this next course.
 Someone I have admired and respected for a very long time as a friend, agility competitor and esteemed International judge Marq Cheek told me, “Your run with Feature was the run of the weekend…maybe the decade!”

 It is a thrill to run courses like these.
 Even if you don’t see them that often at a trial if you practice at this level it makes your weekend trials far easier for both you and your dog!